yushulx/dotnet-desktop-barcode-qr-code-reader/README.md

     ![.net framework barcode and QR code reader](http://www.codepool.biz/wp-content/uploads/2019/11/net-framework-barcode-reader.png)

-## .NET Core
+## .NET 6
 1. Import the project into **Visual Studio** or **Visual Studio Code**.
 2. Download C++ SDK, and copy DLL files to the root of the project.
-For Windows, rename `DynamsoftBarcodeReaderx64.dll` to `DynamsoftBarcodeReader.dll`.
+Rename `DynamsoftBarcodeReaderx64.dll` to `DynamsoftBarcodeReader.dll`.
 3. Set the license in `BarcodeReaderManager.cs`:

     ```C#